Bongeunsa Temple Seoul | The Serene 1,200 Year Old Temple where Ancient & Modern Meet in Gangnam

 Bongeunsa is worth visiting multiple times to experience its changing seasons, events, and activities.
 From cherry blossoms to lotus flowers, each month brings something new and beautiful to contemplate at the temple.

-It’s also a good idea to visit during both daylight hours, and after sunset.
-Bongeunsa is open every single day from 5:00 to 22:00, and each hour feels just a little bit different.
+It’s also a good idea to visit during both daylight hours and after sunset.
+Bongeunsa is open every single day from 3:00 AM to 10:00 PM, and each hour feels just a little bit different.
+I always find that the hush of darkness at the temple allows for a beautiful contemplative space that is hard to find in Seoul sometimes.

 matreiya at bongeunsa temple in seoul